Pravesh-Sudha/100-Days-of-Code/README.md

 - Wrote a Python script to validate Yaml
 - Wrote a Docker-compose.yaml for my-note-app

+### Day 79: Ansible and its guide
+- What is Ansible?
+- Ansible components and how it works
+- Creating Ansible Inventory
+- Ansible Commands

 ... continue updating log for each day ..._

 ## Connect